 Freedom from discomfort.

 Freedom from injury or disease.

-Freedom to express normal behaviour.
+Freedom to express normal behavior.

 Freedom from fear and distress.

-All animal sourced materials must be by-products of the food industry.
+All animal-sourced materials must be by-products of the food industry.
 We do not use real fur, exotic skins or hair from the angora rabbit in our products.